u-boot/u-boot/doc/usage/fit/index.rst

 =====================

-U-Boot uses Flat Image Tree (FIT) as a standard file format for packaging images that it it reads and boots.
-Documentation about FIT is available at doc/uImage.FIT
+U-Boot uses Flat Image Tree (FIT) as a standard file format for packaging images that it reads and boots.
+Documentation about FIT is available in `the Flattened Image Tree project <https://fitspec.osfw.foundation/>`_.

 .. toctree::
     :maxdepth: 1